parrt/msds501/projects/wordsim.md

 My script reads the original glove text file line by line using `f.readlines()`.
 If you try to load the entire thing with `f.read()` and do a `split('\n')` or similar, you will run out of memory or run into speed problems for sure.
 So, process the lines one by one, adding the associated word to a vocabulary list of strings and the word vector to a list of numpy arrays.
 Given a line, `split(' ')` will give us a list containing the vocabulary word as the first element and the word vector as the remaining 300.
 If those 300 strings, one per floating-point number, is in `v` then `np.array(v, dtype=np.float32)` will get you a fast conversion to a numpy array.
 From the list of arrays, we can make a matrix with `np.array(mylistofvectors)`.
 Save the list of vocabulary words, one per line, into the `glove.42B.300d.vocab.txt` file and use `np.save()` to save the matrix into `glove.42B.300d.npy`.

-On my machine, takes about 3 minutes 30 seconds to load the original text the data file and save the two new files in the same directory.
+On my machine, it takes about 3 minutes 30 seconds to load the original text the data file and save the two new files in the same directory.
 From the command line, you can time how long things take easily:

 ```bash
 $ time python save_np.py